Road transport is vital to economic development,

 overloading could materialize only if

+the SC order is implemented strictly.
 While damage to the roads by heavy overloaded

 vehicles cannot be eliminated, it is imperative in